 Is PrivateVPN safe?

 Yes, PrivateVPN will keep you safe online.
-It has multiple encryption levels, but I recommend using 256-bit encryption, which is nearly impossible to crack.
-My leak tests on servers around the world showed me that PrivateVPN always hid my real location too.
+It has multiple encryption levels, but it’s recommended that you use 256-bit encryption, which is nearly impossible to crack.
+Leak tests on servers around the world showed our team that PrivateVPN consistently hid our real location as well.

-I recommend turning on the kill switch, so your internet connection will be disabled if the VPN ever disconnects.
-Lastly, you can also feel safe having PrivateVPN handle your data.
+It’s a good idea to turn on the kill switch too, so your internet connection will be disabled if the VPN ever disconnects.
+Lastly, you can also feel secure knowing that PrivateVPN handles your data.
 Its got a great privacy policy and doesn’t log any information about your sessions with the VPN.

 Will PrivateVPN slow my speeds down?

 Yes, you will lose some speed with PrivateVPN.
 All VPNs will slow you down a little because your data has to be rerouted.
-The closest PrivateVPN server regularly lowers our speeds by nearly 15+%.
-For most people, this will still allow you to stream buffer-free and play online games without lag.
+During tests, PrivateVPN always kept the team’s speeds above 100Mbps.
+For most people, this will still allow you to stream without added buffering and play online games without lag.

 Can you get PrivateVPN for free?

-No, but every subscription comes with a 30-day money-back guarantee.
-It used to offer one week free trials, but these aren’t available anymore.
+No, but every purchase comes with a 30-day money-back guarantee.
+It used to offer one-week free trials, but these are no longer available.
 However, you can test it risk-free, because it’s easy to get a refund if you don’t like it.
-I had my cancelation request approved in a few minutes and got all my money back in 5 business days.

 Money Back Guarantee (Days): 30